 For orders placed through PayPal, Etsy sends the VAT collected to the seller as a part of the payment.
 Etsy adds the tax to the seller’s Etsy statement so that we can remit the tax to Norwegian Tax Authority.

-For orders being shipped to Norway from overseas where Etsy has applied VAT on the orders, Etsy sellers must include Etsy Ireland’s Norwegian tax (VOEC) number, 2021137, on the outside of their packages and on the customs slip, and provide it to the carrier service.
+For orders being delivered to Norway from overseas where Etsy has applied VAT on the orders, Etsy sellers must include Etsy Ireland’s Norwegian tax (VOEC) number, 2021137, on the outside of their packages and on the customs slip, and provide it to the carrier service.

 There may also be additional information required for the customs forms on these packages.
 Review the Norwegian Tax Authority’s website to learn what information to include.